Gastrophryne carolinensis: Range

 The narrow-mouthed toad can reach elevations up to 550 m (1,800 ft).
 They are generally absent from most Blue Ridge Mountains and the Appalachian Mountains.

 Gastrophyryne carolinensis is only one of three species belonging to the family Microhylidae native to the United States.
-The species resides in the southeastern quarter of the US, extending from Missouri and eastern Texas and from southern Maryland to the Florida Keys, as well as in an isolated colony in Iowa.
+The species resides in the southeastern quarter of the US, extending from Missouri and eastern Texas and Arkansas and from southern Maryland to the Florida Keys, as well as in an isolated colony in Iowa.
 Many have also been introduced to the little and great Bahamas, as well as the Cayman Islands.

 Although they live in a broad range of habitats and are rather ubiquitous, their most important environmental variables must include moisture and shelter.
 They reside in either freshwater or terrestrial systems, and are able to use both temporary and permanent waters, as well as man-modified habitats.
 The members of this species tend to discount dry areas and mountains, though some may live in near desert-like conditions.
 Adults of this species are tolerant of brackish water so they have been able to inhabit barrier islands and coastal marshes.